 Your company cannot always plan when people need to travel.
 But whenever travel can be planned in advance, it is best to book flights early.
 How early?
 A recent study indicated that businesses could save up to 65 percent on airfare by booking their domestic flights seven weeks in advance (eleven weeks in advance for international flights).
 Interestingly, cost savings declines rapidly if a business traveler attempts to book a flight further out than these two timelines.
 While not all business travel can be planned seven to ten weeks in prior to execution, scheduling routine business travel in this manner can save companies some serious money.

 Stay with Airbnb

 Airbnb, the online home and apartment rental marketplace, can help business travelers cut lodging expenses considerably.
 On average, business travelers can save up to 37 percent on travel expenses by booking with Airbnb instead of standard hotels.
 Using an Airbnb property may help business travelers cut other costs further as well: staying in an apartment or home may reduce dining costs (if the Airbnb property has a kitchen), parking costs, or even internet costs.
-Airbnb has also created tools for small businesses – central billing applications, a dashboard for companies to manage employ travel – that make it easier than ever for firms to plan business travel using the innovative company.
+Airbnb has also created tools for small businesses – central billing applications.
+It’s a dashboard for companies to manage employee travel – making it easier than ever for firms to plan business travel using the innovative company.
 Even staying at an Airbnb during a conference works – just make sure you’re not too far from the action.
 But it can be good for when you want to sneak away at a conference.

 Reap your Rewards

 Business travel is one of the most important and productive activities your company does.
 However, if not managed properly, business travel can be costly.
 Scheduling air travel early, using Airbnb, and leveraging technology and rewards programs can all help to lower travel expenses considerably.
-So don’t wait: use these tips to keep your business expenses down, and get your deal makers back on the road.
+So don’t wait: use these tips to keep business expenses down, and get your deal makers back on the road.